sensu/sensu-docs-legacy/source/docs/0.19/enterprise-built-in-filters.md

 }
 ~~~

-## check_ dependencies
+## check_dependencies

-The `check_dependencies` enterprise filter is used to filter events when an event already exists for a check dependency.
+The `check_dependencies` enterprise filter is used to filter events when an event already exists for a defined check dependency, enabling the user to reduce notification noise and only be notified for the "root cause" of a given failure.
 Check dependencies can be defined in the check definition, using `dependencies`, an array of checks (e.g. `check_app`) or Sensu client/check pairs (e.g. `db-01/check_mysql`).

 The following is an example of how to configure a check dependency for a check.
 The example check monitors a web application API and has a dependency on another check that monitors the local MySQL database.